-A plant tour
+A plant tou

-Memorial service for nuclear bomb victims of the Nagasaki Steel Works
+Memorial service for nuclear bomb victims of the Nagasaki Steel Works On August 9 of each year a memorial service is held for more

 On August 9 of each year, a memorial service is held for more than 1,400 employees of the former Nagasaki Steel Works of Mitsubishi Steel Mfg. who died at work during the nuclear bombing of the city in World War II.
 Participants include family representatives and former Nagasaki Steel Works employees, as well as the President of Mitsubishi Steel and the President, executives, and employees of Mitsubishi Nagasaki Machinery Mfg.
 Co., Ltd.